 In 1991, Neal formed a business alliance with producer, writer and musician, Jan Pulsford, which led to Neal bringing his entire studio facility to her place of residence temporarily which led to producing various works and endeavors together for quite some time.
 Neal worked as Producer, Re-mixer, Recording Engineer, Mix Engineer, Editing/Mastering Engineer, Programmer and Reprogrammer with English Valley Music, Music All Music, Madame La Pulse Productions and Collecting Dust Records on many various projects.
 Rodney Lawson also worked at English Valley as an Artist, Musician, Producer, Engineer and Programmer.
 Jan Pulsford owns musicallmusic.com Records.
 Jan is a wonderful musician/composer and was co-producer, co-writer and former musical partner with Cyndi Lauper.
 Neal continued to work with Jan on and off over several years until about 1999.
 Neal and Jan worked with such clients as the multi-platinum rock band Bush, Cyndi Lauper, Kat Dyson, Nigel Pulsford (of band Bush), Keki Mingus (Charles Mingus’s daughter), Felicia Collins, Universal Music (formerly Sony BMG), Trauma Records, etc.

 During that time, Neal had formed Merrick Music, Inc. near Music Row in Nashville, Tennessee.
-At the Nashville location, Neal served as President of Merrick Music, Inc. (Merrick Music Studios) as well as being the company’s primary producer and engineer.
+At the former Nashville location, Neal served as President of Merrick Music, Inc. (Merrick Music Studios) as well as being the company’s primary producer and engineer.
 Merrick Music, Inc. operated as a music production facility that produced recordings for artists under development, records for major & independent record labels, recording artists, soundtracks and various other music.
 Merrick Music had a wide variety of clients.
 Some of the artists that worked out of Merrick Music were: Spacecraft, Alison Krauss, Randy Travis, The Semantics, Mac Gayden, Mandy Barnett, Eugene Chadbourne, Bill Demain, Robin Eaton, Ben Folds, Willie Nelson, Demetrius “Sir Jam” Ross, Bryan White, Gwil Owen, Robert Earl Keen, Essra Mohawk, Laurie Webb, Aashid Himons, Sonny Landreth, Tom Astor, Westley Plass, Lance Cowan, The Cox Family, Victoria Shaw, and many more.
 Neal’s personal responsibilities and services included being Executive Officer, Producer, Artist Development Producer, A&R Representative for major and independent record labels, Arranger, Audio Engineer and Musical Composer.
 People employed at Merrick Music included; Jason Stelluto (Producer, Management, Booking, Engineer, A&R, etc.), Eddie Gore (Producer, A&R, Booking, Musician, Management, Engineer, and Programmer, etc.), Carrie Linn (Studio Manager, Artist, etc.), Leslie Hermsdorfer (Office Assistant), Nanette Malher (Artist, Studio Manager, A&R, etc.), Dee Barrett (Studio Manager who was former studio manager for Chick Corea), Dulcy Martinez – White (Studio Manager, A&R, etc.), James Cannon (Attorney and Legal Affairs).
 Lisa Cotterman (Office Assistant).
 Bryan Talbot was briefly a partner as well as offering his production, engineering, A&R and programming skills.
 Merrick Music, Inc. Nashville, was a state of the art recording facility designed by world renowned studio designer Steve Durr of Steve Durr Designs, which featured a custom made Neve console (which was sold to Walter Sear, owner of Sear Sound Studios in New York, NY), Studer A827, Studer D827, Mitsubishi X850 with Apogee filters along with a combination of cutting edge and vintage audio equipment.
 Merrick Music also had a pre-production studio with an Amek/TAC Scorpion II console.

 Neal and Merrick Music also worked in conjunction with Steve Hennig and Steve Durr’s Imagine Sound Studios located in the same building, to include production and engineering services, as well as aid in the daily operation of the Imagine Sound studio facilities.
-Some of the artists that worked out of Imagine Sound Studios were: David Gates (of Bread), Deana Carter, Pam Tillis, John Gorka, Charlie McCoy, Tanya Tucker, Bryan White, Randy Travis, Crystal Gayle, Will Rambeaux, Lee Roy Parnell, Emmylou Harris, Garth Brooks, Take 6, Ivan Neville, Brent Rowan, The Jordanaires, Donna McElroy, David Meece, Ray Benson And Asleep At The Wheel, Doobie Brothers, Peter Cetera, Camille Harrison, Alison Krauss, The Cox Family, Demetrius “Sir Jam” Ross, Mandy Barnett, Aashid Himons, Tracy Nelson, Patty Loveless, Eddie Shaver, Jan Pulsford, Bill Monroe, Dolly Parton, Robin Fordham, Bob Woodruff, The Memphis Horns, Trisha Yearwood, Mac Gayden, Corrine Champigny, Nanette Malher, Radney Foster, Bill Lloyd, Suzy Bogguss, Gary Nicholson, The Lynns, Victoria Shaw, Larry Weiss, Stephanie Davis, Martha Carson, Marcus Hummon, Martina McBride, etc.
+Some of the artists that worked out of Imagine Sound Studios were: David Gates (Bread), Deana Carter, Pam Tillis, John Gorka, Charlie McCoy, Tanya Tucker, Bryan White, Randy Travis, Crystal Gayle, Will Rambeaux, Lee Roy Parnell, Emmylou Harris, Garth Brooks, Take 6, Ivan Neville, Brent Rowan, The Jordanaires, Donna McElroy, David Meece, Ray Benson And Asleep At The Wheel, Doobie Brothers, Peter Cetera, Camille Harrison, Alison Krauss, The Cox Family, Demetrius “Sir Jam” Ross, Mandy Barnett, Aashid Himons, Tracy Nelson, Patty Loveless, Eddie Shaver, Jan Pulsford, Bill Monroe, Dolly Parton, Robin Fordham, Bob Woodruff, The Memphis Horns, Trisha Yearwood, Mac Gayden, Corrine Champigny, Nanette Malher, Radney Foster, Bill Lloyd, Suzy Bogguss, Gary Nicholson, The Lynns, Victoria Shaw, Larry Weiss, Stephanie Davis, Martha Carson, Marcus Hummon, Martina McBride, etc.

 In 1996, Neal joined Universal Music Group as the company’s interim studio manager, chief engineer and technician for approximately one year.
 At that time, Neal was also involved with his own production projects with Merrick Music.